learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

 #### Training parameters

+- `max_confs` (int, optional): Maximum number of conformers you want to use.
+If you don't specify a value then all the conformers in the dataset will be used.
 - `train_params` (dict): A dictionary with information about the training process.
 The required keys are the same for all model types.
 They are:

     - `use_slurm` (bool): Use slurm when running parallel training.
 If set to true, the script will use Slurm variables to find the number of GPUs and nodes.